acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Elections Matter
 Sun, 28 May 2017 21:14:22

 <p>&ldquo;We have always known that eternal vigilance is the price of freedom.
-It&rdquo;™s worse now, because capture of government is so much more important than it once was.
+It&rdquo;s worse now, because capture of government is so much more important than it once was.
 There was a time when there was enough freedom that it hardly mattered which brand of crooks ran government.
 That has not been true for a long time &rdquo;” not during most of your lifetimes, and for much of mine &rdquo;” and it will probably never be true again.&rdquo; &mdash; Jerry Pournelle</p>

 ## Wolves
 Tue, 30 May 2017 23:23:54